samtay/birdtalk/README.md

 - Show sonogram animation
 - achievements, streaks, etc.
 - can I do a "tour" with context state? and once tour is marked as skipped or finished, those elements go away?
+- #46764e is a great color for text

 #### settings ideas